richardsc/nb/README.md

 ## Development steps

+1. Month 1.
+By the end of this period, the tool's function and database structure should be fairly clear.
+Reasonable development steps (perhaps not in order) are:

+    a.
+The author invites others to think about what such a tool should do, probably by pointing them at a github development site.
-1. Month 1: the author develops a few alpha versions as a unix CLI tool, probably using python and probably using dropbox for ubiquity across platforms.
-At the same time, he invites other interested parties to think about what sort of categories of information should be stored in the application.
+    b.
+The author develops a few alpha versions as a unix CLI tool, probably using python and probably using dropbox for ubiquity across platforms.
+I till make sense to dogfood the code (to use the tool to take notes on SQL, for example).
+    c.
+The author invites other interested parties to think about what sort of categories of information should be stored in the application.
 For example, the database (as described in a section below) has items called ``tags``.
 Maybe it also should have an item called ``priority``, for example.
 The first step is to set up the database with content that will be useful *in practice*, and not in some abstract sense.
 For example, tags really seem to be essential, so they should definitely go in.
+    d.
+The author starts work on a web version of the tool (probably using django).

-2. Month 2: the author invites other unix users to experiment with the python-based CLI tool.
-By then a web tool may also be working (using django, probably) and in that case the call for invitations can be wider.
+2. Month 2: the author invites other unix users to experiment with the CLI or web versions of the tool.

-3. Eventually: mobile versions, the first probably on iphone.
+3. Later months: mobile versions, the first probably on iphone.

 ## Some early thoughts on database structure